qupath/qupath-docs/docs/concepts/objects.rst

 Measurement list
 ================

-The **measurement list** can be interesting in itself, but it can also be useful in terms of automatically figuring out what the classification of the object should be :doc:`by training a machine learning classifier <../tutorials/cell_classification>`.
+The **measurement list** encapsulates some (numeric) measurements of an object.

+These measurements may be interesting in themselves, but they can also be useful to :doc:`train a machine learning classifier <../tutorials/cell_classification>` to assign classifications automatically.

 .. figure:: images/objects_hierarchy.jpg
   :class: shadow-image